sass/sass/doc-src/SASS_CHANGELOG.md

 * Don't crash when parsing a directive with no name in the indented syntax.

+* Clean up file paths when importing to avoid errors for overlong path names.

 ## 3.2.13

 * Numbers returned by user-defined functions now trigger division, just like